ilabcode/pyhgf/docs/source/notebooks/Exercise_1_Using_the_HGF.md

 +++

 So far we have been running the HGF forward by fixing the values of the parameters beforehand.
-This is an important part of the modelling process as we can retrieve the beliefs trajectories, which indicates how the agent might use sensory informations to adapt to the environment, as well as the surprise associated with these observation, which indicates *how well* the agent adapted to the environment.
+This is an important part of the modelling process as we can retrieve the belief trajectories, which indicates how the agent might use sensory information to adapt to the environment, as well as the surprise associated with these observations, which indicates *how well* the agent adapted to the environment.

 In the context of analysing data from a task, we do not want to fit the data manually and retrieve the trajectories from every possible set of parameters.
-Instead, we want to perform Bayesian inference over these parameter and estimate the posterior of the probability distribution.
+Instead, we want to perform Bayesian inference over these parameters and estimate the posterior of the probability distribution.
 Here we are going to perform this step using Hamiltonian Monte Carlo sampling as implemented in PyMC.

 ```{code-cell} ipython3
 import pymc as pm